|

 variables.

-or three-way ANOVA
+Two-way or three-way

-denotes the exact
+ANOVA denotes the

-number of independent
+exact number of

 variables.

-- Analysis
+Analysis of

-of Covariance (ANCOVA)
+Covariance (ANCOVA)

-major purposes:
+Two major purposes:

 1.